 Accordingly, under the current FIN No. 46R standard, we are not required to consolidate either the leasing entity or the specific assets that we lease under the BNP lease.
-Assuming that this transaction will continue to meet the provisions of FIN No. 46R as new standards evolve over time, our future minimum lease payments under these real estates leases will amount to a total of \$200.6 million reported under our Note 13.
-Commitments and Contingencies.
+Our future minimum lease payments under these real estates leases will amount to a total of \$198.8 million reported under our Note 13, Commitments and Contingencies.